Accessible Capacity of Secondary Users: Basic Definitions and Problem Statements

 {\em \underline{Gaussian Interference Channels}:} Assume that User A and C transmit synchronously ${\bf x}_1$ and ${\bf x}_2$, respectively.
 The received sequences at User B and D are ${\bf y}_1$ and ${\bf y}_2$, respectively.
-For the standard Gaussian interference channel as shown in Fig.~\ref{FigGIFCC}, we have
+For the standard GIFC shown in Fig.~\ref{FigGIFCC}, we have

 where ${\bf z}_1$ and ${\bf z}_2$ are two sequences of samples drawn from an AWGN of variance one per dimension, and ${\bf a} = (a_{12}, a_{21})$ is the real interference coefficient vector.